Russia in the Middle East

 The seminar covered Moscow’s regional role through Soviet times to the present day.
 Which key interests are driving Kremlin’s engagement with the region and how can we expect Russia’s role in the Middle East to develop in the future?

 Aron Lund, freelance writer and an Associated Fellow at UI.

 Maria Georgieva, Russia and Ukraine correspondent of Svenska Dagbladet (SvD).

-The seminar will be moderated by Martin Kragh, Head of the Russia and Eurasia Programme at UI.
+The seminar was moderated by Martin Kragh, Head of the Russia and Eurasia Programme at UI.